How your Web Design determines your Conversion rate: Things to Note

 As the world evolves, the ‘internet of things’ is taking over; your Website Design can no longer be mediocre.
 It cannot be designed in a way that doesn’t communicate with the end user, especially now Digital Marketing is the primary method of engaging prospective customers.
 We must pay all necessary attention to ensuring our Web Design resonates with visitors and stands out from the crowd.

 They say that first impressions are lasting.
 You need to keep this in mind while you search for your domain name.
-Brendan Wilde, a digital marketing analyst at Domain Names 4 Less has created a checklist to help you think about the impressions a visitor builds about your company from your website.
+Brendan Wilde, a digital marketing analyst has created a checklist to help you think about the impressions a visitor builds about your company from your website.
 By asking yourself these question you can build a friendlier more welcoming website:

 What does the visitor see when he visits your site?